Mazz: Mazz (1978–1998)

 In 1990, EMI Latin purchased Cara Records and thereby inherited Mazz.

 In April 1994, Mazz's bus driver was found with 49 pounds of marijuana at the Falfurrias checkpoint.
-The group was in Chicago at the time.
-Rumors about marijuana use began to circulate, but the group member's reputations were eventually cleared.
-This was desired especially by González, who was strongly opposed to drugs.
+The band, however, was in Chicago at the time.
+Rumors of marijuana use among the band members thus began to circulate, but these were eventually cleared.
+This vindication was desired especially by González, who was in fact strongly opposed to drug use.

 Mazz released Al Frente de Todos in 1997 and again received mixed reviews.
 EMI Latin has not released the album to streaming services.
 The Corpus Christi Caller-Times headlined its release, "New Mazz album is good enough, but not great," and commented in sum, "In all, the 12 cuts in this album show Mazz in a favorable light, but there's no cutting edge here.
 The group seems to be in a complacent groove.
 That spark of independence, of musical ingenuity that showed itself in past arrangements is missing."
-The album did nevertheless contain "Pa Que Sepas," a ranchera that received "heavy radio play" and was released as a single.
+The album did nevertheless contain "Pa' Que Sepas," a ranchera that received "heavy radio play" and was released as a single.
 It also held a live cumbia reprisal of "Micaela", a song recorded as mariachi just the previous year for Mazz Mariachi y Tradición.
 The Caller-Times commented that it made "the earlier recording sound bland."

 At the September 1997 Tejano Thunder concert at Rosedale Park in San Antonio, Mazz would apparently enter in five stretch limousines escorted by three police motorcycles, but ironically, López, González, and most of the band were already backstage.

-March 1998 marked the release of Margarita, the debut album of Tejano musician Freddy Fender's niece Margarita Huerta, produced by Jimmy González and Gilbert Velasquez.
-Huerta had begun her career a year prior opening and singing backup vocals for Mazz.
+March 1998 marked the release of Margarita, the debut album of Tejano musician Freddy Fender's niece Margarita Huerta, produced by Jimmy González and Gilbert Velásquez.
+Huerta had begun her career a year prior opening and singing backing vocals for Mazz.
 Mazz also released their final album Cuántas Veces later that year, which received slightly better reaction compared to their previous two albums.
-Ramiro Burr commented that it was "not quite up to Mazz standards," but that it had "a few bright spots," including the title track and "Ojos Querendones" (both of which were reprised in 2006 Mazz live reunion album).
+Ramiro Burr commented that it was "not quite up to Mazz standards," but that it had "a few bright spots," including the title track and "Ojos Querendones" (both of which were selected for reprisal when López and González reunited in 2006).

-Mazz's albums No Te Olvidare, Para Nuestra Gente, Una Noche Juntos, and Mazz Romanticos Que Nunca, sold 100,000 units each by June 2018.
+Mazz's albums No Te Olvidaré, Para Nuestra Gente, Una Noche Juntos, and Mazz Románticos Que Nunca, sold 100,000 units each by June 2018.